 There are many opportunities for parishioners of all ages to share their time and talent with the parish family, community, and larger world.
 Perhaps you will be able to answer the call to serve though one of these varied ministries.

 The Altar Society at St. Malachy is a service and social ministry open to all women of the parish.
 As a Catholic women’s organization, we are also members of the National Council of Catholic Women.
 We strive to support the spiritual welfare of its members as well as provide for the material needs of the altar, sanctuary and sacristy.
 We also act as hosts for dinners after funerals and at parish receptions.
-Our meetings are typically held on the 4th Wednesday of each month at the Church.
-Our schedule for the upcoming year is:
+Our meetings are typically held on the 4th Thursday of each month at the Church.

-Annual arts and crafts bazaar with over 25 Vendor Booths selling items such as jewelry, home decorations, cards, candles, clothing, lotions, candies and more.
-There will also be a booth of themed gift baskets made by the Altar Society members.
+Christmas Bazaar - This year's Christmas Bazaar is canceled.
+Annual arts and crafts bazaar with over 50 Vendor Booths selling items such as jewelry, home decorations, cards, candles, clothing, lotions, candies and more.
 Delicious homemade food and desserts will also be available all day.

 Ongoing volunteer opportunities:

 The Altar Society is honored to be able to serve dinner for families after the funeral of their loved ones.
 Volunteers are always needed to make food, set up the dining area, serve the meal and clean up afterwards.
-Please contact Mary K Garrison 317-852-5910 to volunteer for this important ministry.
+Please contact Linda Cunningham to volunteer for this important ministry.

 Christ came into this world and served the least in his community.
 He met them where they were, ministered to them, fed them, and tended to their needs.
 "Beggars for the Poor" is a ministry through the Indianapolis St. Vincent de Paul Society that directly serves the homeless -- or "street people"-- where they are; in the streets.
 By meeting them where they are, feeding them a hot meal, providing clothes and toiletries, and having genuine care and concern for each individual, we are ministering to these individuals in the most basic of ways.
 Christ called us to serve.
 This is an opportunity to love as Christ loved, serve as Christ served, and pray as Christ taught us.